Security & Encryption

 Your data is protected by AES-256 encryption with a layered key architecture at every level:

-- On our servers — data is stored as encrypted blobs that cannot be read without the separate key infrastructure
+- On our servers — data is stored as encrypted blobs, unreadable without the key infrastructure (see the threat model)

 - In transit — data is encrypted on your device before transmission, with HTTPS providing a second layer